anishihara/anishihara.github.io/_posts/2014-08-07-keynote-ios-7-issue.md

 date:   2014-08-07 00:00:23
 categories: ios
 comments: True
+description: If your device is using IOS 7, it can control Keynote presentation on a device using IOS 8 over wifi but not on bluetooth.
 ---

 After my advice professor showed me, I was thrilled by the possibility to use keynote on iPad for presentation.
 I would just plug my VGA cable on iPad 2 and start my presentation without a notebook.
 A perfect combo would be control remotely the keynote on iPad using an iPhone.
 So, I tried to connect the two devices...